The Delights of Orphaned Glassware

 At times I curse the sameness of the regiment of glasses in my cabinet bought by the box at Target or Macy’s or Pier I. I’ve sighed more heavily over breaking one of my odd, one-of-a-kind glasses than over a Waterford goblet received as a wedding gift.
 It makes me want to stuff the cabinet with odd glasses and send the matching sets to a thrift store where I can ignore them in favor of mongrel bits and pieces to include in my orphanage of glassware.

-Maybe I just need to toast more momentous occasions with those Waterford glasses.
-Then they’ll be as special to me as the odd pieces.
-It’s certainly worth a try.
+Maybe I need to toast more momentous occasions with the Waterford glasses and break a few in the process.
+Then the survivors will be as special to me as the odd pieces I’ve collected along the way.

 Share It!